roboticaml/roboticaml.github.io/sectors/public-sector/community-involvement/councils-inform-residents-on-the-benefits-of-recycling-helping-people-to-understand-how-small-actions-make-a-big-difference.md

+---
+title: 'Councils inform residents on the benefits of Recycling, helping people to understand how Small Actions Make a Big Difference'
+layout: posts
+---

 # Councils inform residents on the benefits of Recycling, helping people to understand how Small Actions Make a Big Difference